Henry Austin Lee

 Sir Henry Austin Lee, KCMG, CB (6 April 1847 − 7 November 1918) was a British diplomat, governor and landowner.
-He was counselor of embassy, commercial attache for France, Belgium, and Switzerland.
+He was counselor of embassy, commercial attaché for France, Belgium, and Switzerland.
 He was a tenant of the Channel Island of Jethou from 1890 until his death; he was succeeded as tenant of Jethou by Compton Mackenzie.

 Henry Austin Lee was born 6 April 1847 in Colombo, British Ceylon, the second son of George Lee, the Postmaster General of Ceylon (1844-1860) and Martha née Austin.
 He was educated at Elizabeth College, Guernsey, and then went to Pembroke College, Oxford.
 He joined the Foreign Office in 1870.